pagaslav/yachtsescape-com/README.md

 ![Desktop Dropdown Menu (2)](docs/images/navigation/nav-desctop-drop-2.webp)

-- **Book Now Button**:
+- **Filter Yachts Button**:
-  - A prominent **Book Now** button is available, leading to a modal with a booking form.
+  - A prominent **Book Now** button is available, leading to a modal with a filter form.
 This form allows users to filter yachts by type, capacity, and availability using intuitive date pickers.

 ![Desktop Navigation with Book Now Button](docs/images/navigation/nav-desctop-book-now.webp)